 5. Choose The Right Tracking System

-Finally, the last aspect of the VR headset that you might want to consider is the tracking system within it.
+Finally, the last aspect of the VR headset that you want to consider is its tracking system.
 These come in various different forms, with optical tracking and even magnetic tracking options out there on the market.
 Some of these offer 3 degrees of freedom, and some up to 6.
 This essentially determines how many directions of movement the device will pick up.

 What Do You Actually Need?

 For sim racing, you definitely do not need 6 degrees of freedom.
-When racing, you will be sitting in your chair, and so you won’t be moving anything besides your head from side to side and your arms and legs to work the pedals, wheel, and shifter and/or handbrake.
-Thus, you don’t need your headset to be able to measure how you move around in space.
+When racing, you will be sitting in your chair, and so you won’t be moving anything besides your head from side to side and your arms and legs to work the pedals, wheel, and possibly a shifter and/or handbrake.
+You don’t need to be tracked going forward, backward, or side to side (unless you have a motion rig).

 The devices with 6 degrees of freedom are often much more expensive than those with 3, and so it is worthwhile checking this spec before you buy.
 Unless you have other games to play that might make more use of the positional tracking, you could end up wasting a lot of money on something of which you will never yield the full potential.